Black Bears in Tennessee

-An example of a healthy black bear that is one that is able to eat and move normally in a natural environment.
-Bears in Tennessee and the southeast are primarily black with a long, straight, brown snout but in other parts of the country bears can be black, brown and white.
+An example of a healthy black bear is one that is able to eat and move normally in a natural environment.
+Bears in Tennessee and the southeast are primarily black with a long, straight, brown snout but in other parts of the country, bears can be black, brown, and white.
 A healthy male Tennessee black bear can be between 4-7 feet long and weigh as much as 500 lbs!

 To learn even more about bears visit, bearwise.org.